-Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UMAT and ATAR).
+Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UCAT and ATAR).
 Aside from written applications, medical interviews are the only way that universities can assess your non-academic (non-cognitive) personal qualities.

 How important are medical interviews?

 Medical interviews are a critical, yet often underestimated part of the medical admissions process.
-At some universities, they are as important, or even more important than UMAT and ATAR in determining entry into medicine.
+At some universities, they are as important, or even more important than UCAT and ATAR in determining entry into medicine.
 They may be weighted at 1/3 or even up to 80% of the admissions criteria.
-Some universities even use interviews as the sole criterion in determining entry into medicine, once a threshold UMAT and ATAR has been reached (eg at University of Newcastle and New England).
+Some universities even use interviews as the sole criterion in determining entry into medicine, once a threshold UCAT and ATAR has been reached (eg at University of Newcastle and New England).
 Be under no illusions – medical interviews are vitally important!